 The Bank classifies financial assets in the following measurement categories: FVTPL, FVOCI and AC.
-The classification and subsequent measurement of debt financial assets depends on: (i) the Bank's business model for managing the related assets portfolio, and (ii) the cash flow characteristics of the asset.
+The classification and depends subsequent measurement of debt financial assets on: the Bank's business managing related portfolio, model for the assets and (ii) the cash flow characteristics of the asset.